 Can I just apply for financial assistance from the State of Ohio and not complete a FAFSA?

 No. You are required to complete the FAFSA in order to be considered for state funds.
-Therefore, you will be considered for maximum state and federal eligibility according to your reported EFC.
+You will be considered for maximum state and federal eligibility according to the EFC reported on your SAR.

 Are graduate students eligible for state/federal grants?